Amended temporary water restriction for Barwon-Darling water source

-Temporary Water Restriction (Barwon-Darling Unregulated River Water Source) Order 2019 (section 324 order)
+Temporary Water Restriction (Barwon-Darling Unregulated River Water Source) Amendment Order 2019 (section 324 order)

 Reasons for decision

-Section 324 of the Water Management Act 2000 (the Act) allows the Minister or a delegate to direct, by order, that temporary water restrictions within a water source(s) have effect for a specified period, if these restrictions are determined to be in the public interest.
+Section 324 of the Water Management Act 2000 (Act) allows the Minister or his delegate to direct, by order, that temporary water restrictions within a water source(s) have effect for a specified period, if the restrictions are determined to be in the public interest.
 Examples of the public interest referred to in section 324(1) include “to cope with a water shortage, threat to public health or safety or to manage water for environmental purposes”.

-There is a public interest in making an order to restrict take in the Barwon-Darling unregulated river water source as follows:
+There is a public interest in making an amendment order to restrict take in the Barwon-Darling water sources as follows:

-- "to cope with a water shortage” - remaining water supplies in the Barwon-Darling River are at critically low levels (drought criticality stage 4 under the NSW extreme events policy) and must be protected for critical human needs.
-The restriction halts the extraction of water in the Barwon-Darling for general security irrigation.
-More water is protected in the river, improving the extent of the flows available for critical needs.
-Water is currently being carted to homesteads to meet critical needs.
+- "to cope with a water shortage” – Remaining water supplies in the Barwon-Darling River are at critically low levels (drought criticality stage 4 under the Extreme Events Policy) and must be protected for critical human needs.
+Protecting flows throughout the Barwon-Darling will provide essential water for town supplies and stock and domestic use.

-- “threat to public health and safety” – town water supply and domestic supplies are crucial for public health and safety and are under threat without intervention.
-The township of Walgett has exhausted their weir supply.
-The restriction will maximise the volume of water in the system to recover the town supply by filling the weirpools for Collarenebri, Walgett, and hopefully Brewarrina.
+- “threat to public health and safety” – town water and domestic supplies are crucial for public health and safety and are under threat without intervention.
+Some of the river reaches, including those below Tilpa have not received flows for 12 months and protection will provide for access and respite from enduring drought.